 "Hoping, planning and dreaming are nothing if you fail to take action"

-Matthew Colletti is a Florida native who currently resides in Tampa, FL.
-Having already spent 5 years innovating sales tactics and coaching sales representatives, Matthew returned to college in 2012.
-He graduated from The University of Tampa with honors in 2015, having earned a bachelor’s of science in finance.
+Matthew Colletti is a born-and-raised Floridian entrepreneur.
+Having already spent 5 years innovating sales tactics and recruiting, training and developing sales people, Matthew returned to college in 2012.
+He graduated from The University of Tampa in 2015 magna cum laude as a Bachelor of Science in Finance.
 During his time in college, Matthew worked as an Investment Advisor for a firm which directed over 500 million USD in assets, while consistently maintaining full time status at the university.
 In late 2013, Matthew went on to found TalentedHuman, a social media platform which attracted users from over one hundred countries within the first year, and was privately valued at over 2.25 million in its seventh month of doing business.
-Matthew has since dissolved TalentedHuman and is gainfully employed with Ford Motor Company's wholly owned subsidiary Ford Motor Credit Company.
-As a natural entrepreneur, he has also come to help build NextScrum, a software development firm with a quickly growing following for their expertise ranging from mobile application development to e-commerce.
-To learn more about Matthew or make contact for business opportunities, please visit the contact page, or view his LinkedIn profile.
+Following the sale of TalentedHuman in 2016, Matthew went on to Found NextScrum, a software development firm who helps entrepreneurs bring their ideas to fruition.
+Matthew is presently employed with the world’s leading IT research company, Gartner Inc. Matthew remains an entrepreneur at heart, and to this moment is working on his next venture.
+To learn more about Matthew or make contact for business opportunities, contact page, or view his LinkedIn profile.